Eric3911/yolov3-mobilenet-v1/README.md

-# YOLOv3-Mobilenet
+#  Citing
+《YOLOv3-Mobilenet-update》

-By Jungang An
+By Fangyu Zhou & Jungang An

 # 1、 In this version
 we found that the error of Val = 0 occurred in the code during our training process, which made it impossible to train.